-I am an experienced psychotherapist, mentor and coach working from rooms in Surbiton.
+I am an experienced psychotherapist, counsellor and mentor working from comfortable rooms in Surbiton.

-I practice both psychodynamic counselling and cognitive behaviour therapy, and I work both in the short term (6-18 sessions) as well as open-ended counselling.
-My approach is patient-centred with a collaborative emphasis on understanding, and including solution-focused techniques where beneficial.
+I practice both psychodynamic counselling and cognitive behaviour therapy.
+Working with adults of all ages, and children aged 12+, my approach is patient-centred with a collaborative emphasis on understanding, and including solution-focused techniques where beneficial.

 Qualifications and experience